caleb531/sca-for-vscode/README.md

 ## Installation

-You can install sca-for-vscode through the VS Code Extensions screen.
+You can install sca-for-vscode through the VS Code Extensions UI.
 There are no settings to configure.